My Approach – Therapy for Anxiety, Life Transitions, Grief & Relationship Challenges

 Whatever brings you to therapy, these foundations stay the same.

-What to Expect in Your Session
+What to Expect in Your Therapy Session

 Starting therapy can feel like a big step, so here’s what you can expect when we work together.

-How do we actually work together?
+- How do we actually work together?
 This isn’t just you talking while I listen — it’s active, collaborative work.
 I’ll listen, reflect patterns back to you, introduce tools and techniques in real time and help you practice and build on them.
 You can expect me to be engaged, direct and active in our sessions — not just a quiet presence in the room.
 Between sessions I may suggest small things to notice or try so progress continues outside of our time together.
+That said, not every session needs to be forward-moving.
+Sometimes you need to slow down, feel seen and simply have a space where you don’t have to hold it all together.
+We follow your lead.

-What does therapy progress look like?
+- What does therapy progress look like?
 Change isn’t always linear, and even small shifts can make a meaningful difference over time.
 Think of it as building a mental muscle: the more you use it, the stronger it gets.
 The goal isn’t perfection — it’s a life that feels more manageable, more like you, with greater ease and confidence along the way.

 Areas I Support Clients In